 How to Avoid Common Running Injuries

 Running is a great way to get in shape, but it can also lead to injuries.
-Knowing about common injuries and how to prevent them can keep you on track toward achieving your fitness goals.
+Knowing about common injuries and how to prevent them can keep you on track toward reaching your fitness goals.

 Experts recommend the following strategies to prevent injuries:

 Identify your running goals.
-You may choose to start running to improve your physique, lose weight, increase cardiovascular fitness, or socialize with friends.
+You may choose to start running to improve your figure, lose weight, increase cardiovascular fitness, or socialize with friends.
 Whatever the reason, it's a good idea to identify this goal when creating your exercise program.
 If you want to improve cardiovascular fitness, for instance, you should run at a quick pace to maximize your heart rate.
 If you're running to lose weight or reduce body fat, it's better to run at a slower rate for a longer time.
-Depending on your goal, your doctor or personal trainer may decide that a modest walking or jogging program is appropriate.
+Depending on your goal, your healthcare provider or personal trainer may decide that a modest walking or jogging program is appropriate.
 Setting goals helps you follow a safe pace and keeps you from overexertion, which can result in injury.

 Have a physical evaluation.
 Certain health problems may hamper your running performance and increase your risk for injury.
 Specifically, osteoporosis, arthritis, and other degenerative joint diseases can increase your injury risk.
-If you have any significant health issues, you should discuss these with your doctor before you start to run.
+If you have any significant health issues, you should discuss these with your provider before you start to run.

 The following injuries are common among runners:

 Achilles tendinitis.
 This injury is marked by dull or sharp pain along the back of the Achilles tendon, calf tightness, and early morning stiffness.
 Stretching can help prevent this injury.
 To treat it, rest, and stretch until the pain is gone.